xBorox1/D-Wave-VRP/README.md

 ### DBScanSolver

 This solver uses more classical approaches.
 It solves problem by solving small instances of TSP problem with FullQuboSolver. 'max_len' attribute is maximum number of destinations in problems that will be solve by FullQuboSolver.
+It has also 'anti_noiser' parameter, which says solver if it needs to get rid of singleton clusters in dbscan.
+It is expected to that setting 'anti_noiser' False would work better if there is a lot of isolated destinations in a problem.

+Note that default 'max_len' attribute is 10.
+It is so small that FullQuboSolver can find the best solution.
+Experiments shows that this value works effectively on tests with 250 destinations.
+But of course, I encourage to experiment with bigger values of this parameter on different tests.

+Also, I want to optimize classical parts of this solver to make bigger experiments possible.

+This solver is for vrp, but it is implemented some prototype of cvrp in it, which should work when all capacities are the same.

+### SolutionPartitioningSolver

+This is vrp and cvrp solver, which use another solver ('solver' attribute) to solve TSP, and then tries to divide solution to consecutive parts that will be served by vehicles.
+There is also 'random' attribute.
+Bigger value of it should give better solutions with bigger execution time.

+Using this solver with DBScanSolver should give the best effect.
+On smaller tests, you can use it with FullQuboSolver, to reduce size of QUBO and achieve good solution for tests with number of destinations up to 50.

+Note that using this solver with AveragePartitionSolver is exactly the same as using it with FullQuboSolver.

+## Output

+'solve' function of solver returns VRPSolution object, which has solution attribute, which is list of lists of vehicles' paths.
+First and last numbers of list are sources, and between them are continous destinations.